Sreya-Vallabhaneni/INFO6150_WebD/002771074_Sreya/Assignment1/1B/ReadMe.txt

-* * Landing page and resgistration page for a local coffee shop made using HTML and CSS.
+* * Folder contains Landing page and share blog page for a Travel Blog website.
+All Images and auio files used are in the website are used in the website are in images and auiod folder respectively.

-* CoffeeShop.html is the landing page for this website.
-* This page has a join us option which lets user register, a gallery og images and shoes the business hours of the coffee shop using the table html tag.
-* There is map image used to display loaction of the coffee shop.
-If user clicks on the image, they get redirected to google maps for navigation.
+* Created cards using div, id and class tags.
+* Each card has an image, loaction, city, description, read more, audio, and youtue video.
-* When User clicks on on join us hyperlink, they get redirected to signup.html page.
+* When user clicks on readmore, they get redirected to the wikipedia informtion page of the city.
-* This page has a registration form with email password and repeat password as input fields.
-* Remember me is a button element.
+* Audio plays info/song about the city.
+* using iframe, I have incorporated the youtube vidoes for each city.
+* when user clicks on share you travel stories, the gp to the share.html page.\
+* on the share.html page, there is a form for user to add their blogs.
+* when user clicks on back to main page, he goes back to the landingPage.html.
-* signup button submits the form while cancel willl reset the input fields of the form.
+* Share button submits the form.

-* * CoffeeShop.html and signup.html :-
+* * landingPage.html and share.html:
 -> Used link tag to create favicon for the page and link the html document to its respective elxternal css stylesheet in the head section.